Home Compare FIE.DE vs UHS

 Fielmann Group vs Universal Health Services: Which Stock Looks Stronger in 2026?

-Universal Health Services holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Fielmann still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Universal Health Services carrying a narrow edge on growth.
+Fielmann still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FIE.DE: HDAX, UHS: S&P 500).